Mikheil Kiria (baritone)

 Anita Rachvelishvili, opera singer, mezzo soprano (1984 - )

-Born in Tbilisi (Georgia, country), June 28, 1984 Georgian mezzo soprano Ms. Anita Rachvelishvili studied piano at the Mukhran Machavariani School and then entered Tbilisi State Conservatory Manana Egadze’s class.
-She received scholarship from the President of Georgia, and in 2007 won the Paata Burchuladze Prize.
-While at the conservatory, she debuted as Maddalena in Rigoletto and as Olga in Eugen Onegin in at the Tbilisi State Opera house and joined the opera team in 2006.
-In 2007 she was invited to join the Accademia at the Teatro alla Scalla and was heard by D. Barenboim, who invited her to star Carmen in 2009/2010 La Scala Season.
+Born in Tbilisi (Georgia, country), on June 28, 1984, Georgian mezzo-soprano Ms. Anita Rachvelishvili studied piano at the Mukhran Machavariani School and then entered Tbilisi State Conservatory Manana Egadze’s class.
+She received a scholarship from the President of Georgia, and in 2007 won the Paata Burchuladze Prize.
+While at the conservatory, she debuted as Maddalena in Rigoletto and as Olga in Eugen Onegin in at the Tbilisi State Opera House and joined the opera team in 2006.
+In 2007 she was invited to join the Accademia at the Teatro alla Scala and was heard by D. Barenboim, who invited her to star in Carmen in 2009/2010 La Scala Season.

-The 2014/2015 season began with the title role of Carmen at Metropolitan Opera and at the Teatro alla Scala as Carmen and for a new production of Aida led by Lorin Maazel.
-She sang as Amneris in Aida at the Rome Opera, and gave an recital at the Mariinsky Theatre.
-Anita also performed extraordinary Verdi Requiem at the Salzburg Easter Festival.
+The 2014/2015 season began with the title role of Carmen at the Metropolitan Opera and at the Teatro alla Scala as Carmen and for a new production of Aida led by Lorin Maazel.
+She sang as Amneris in Aida at the Rome Opera and gave a recital at the Mariinsky Theatre.
+Anita also performed the extraordinary Verdi Requiem at the Salzburg Easter Festival.

 2016 season included her return to Teatro alla Scala in performances of Verdi Requiem, the Dutch National Opera in the role of Marfa in Mussorgsky’s Khovanshchina, the Royal Opera House Covent Garden in the title role of Carmen, and her debut as Amneris in Aida at the Paris Opera.